ChuijkYahus/AetherworksRefracted/README.md

 - A variety of numbers changes and added config options.
 - Removed or reworded many of the tooltips.
 - Fixed block models in the inventory looking terrible.
+- The Moonlight Harvester structure no longer requires Control Matrices to function.
+Instead, each Control Matrix added will increase aetherium production.
 - Aetherium refinement reworked as electrum and bronze no longer exists by default.
 - Added the Aetherium Aspectus, required to perform aetherium-based alchemy.
 - Added the Tool Forge, the final step in crafting aetherium tools, instead of just smushing the parts together in a crafting grid. (boring!)